ecomods/patternscaper/function_specifications.md

 ### `ensure_spatraster`

 **Input:**
-- `landscape` (matrix or SpatRaster): Landscape to ensure is in SpatRaster format
+- `landscape` (matrix, SpatRaster, or list with metadata): Landscape to ensure is in SpatRaster format
+- `extract_from_metadata` (logical): Whether to extract just the SpatRaster or return metadata structure (default: TRUE)
 - `silent` (logical): Whether to suppress conversion message (default: TRUE)
 - `crs` (character): CRS to use if converting from matrix (default: NULL)

 **Output:**
-- SpatRaster: Input landscape converted to SpatRaster if needed
+- If extract_from_metadata=TRUE: SpatRaster object (regardless of input format)
+- If extract_from_metadata=FALSE: Either SpatRaster object or list with landscape metadata structure

 **Description:**
-1. Checks the input type
+1. Checks if the input has a metadata structure (list with landscape, type, params)
-2. If already a SpatRaster, returns as is
+2. If input has metadata and extract_from_metadata=TRUE:
+   a.
+Extracts the landscape component
+   b.
+Ensures it's a SpatRaster (converting from matrix if needed)
+   c.
+Returns just the SpatRaster object
+3. If input has metadata and extract_from_metadata=FALSE:
+   a.
+Ensures the landscape component is a SpatRaster (converting from matrix if needed)
+   b.
+Returns the complete metadata structure with the landscape as a SpatRaster
-3. If matrix, converts to SpatRaster with given CRS
+4. If input is a plain matrix, converts to SpatRaster with given CRS
+5. If input is already a SpatRaster, returns it unchanged
-4. If neither, throws an error
+6. If input is none of the above, throws an error

 ### `fill_na_with_nearest`